GrantJamesPowell/Connect4Xtreme/README.md

 ## What is the difference between "Normal" mode and "X-Treme"?

-Normal mode AI can only see one move ahead and tends to only block and play random numbers X-Treme mode can see much farther ahead and I have yet to be able to beat it
+Normal mode AI can only see one move ahead and tends to only block and play random numbers
+X-Treme mode can see much farther ahead and I have yet to be able to beat it (Good Luck!)

 ## Why do I need to make an account?

-The app saves all your games to a database, so that you can login from anywhere and continue your games
+The app saves all your games to the database.
+You can login from anywhere and continue your games

 ## What outside libraries are used?